cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

   ![default indexing RU value](./assets/04-with_index_RU.jpg "RU VALUES WITH DEFAULT RU ")

  > To reduce the RU consumption for write operations, limit the number of indexed properties.
 In this scenario we have included two properties i.e : **_manufacturerName_** and **_foodGroup_** for indexing.
 Hence the RU value can be less when compared to default indexing.

  > While comparing the outputs from **step** **7** and **12** , output 7's Request Unit value is greater than the output 12's Request Unit value.
-This cleary states that default indexing on all properties generates greater Request Units than the indexed properties.
+This cleary states that default indexing on all properties generates greater Request Units than the limited indexed properties.

 ### Edit the indexing policy by excluding paths